Alpha Sophia

 Payors are crucial in offering patients the health insurance coverage necessary for accessing essential healthcare services.
 Typically, beneficiaries contribute to an insurance plan on a monthly or yearly basis, receiving coverage for a specified range of procedures or services in return.

 Whenever a healthcare provider files a medical claim with a payor for reimbursement for a particular procedure or service, it creates detailed data about that episode of care.
-This all-payor medical claims data can be utilized by providers, suppliers, and other key players in the healthcare sector to glean valuable insights on topics such as provider referral patterns, network affiliations, diagnoses, prescription volumes, co-morbidities, and more.
+This all-payor medical claims data can be utilized by providers, suppliers, and other key players in the healthcare sector to glean valuable insights on topics such as provider referral patterns, network affiliations, procedure volume, diagnoses, prescription volumes, co-morbidities, market sizing, and more.
+Teams evaluating how to license national claims data at scale can start with our healthcare claims data licensing and vendors guide.

 Furthermore, understanding the payor mix, or the sources of a hospital’s revenue, can assist in segmenting and targeting accounts based on their payment methods.